grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/200 Test for performance.md

 Start small.
 Run a [smoke test](/test-types/smoke-testing "a small test to confirm the script works properly") to see your script can handle minimal load.

-To do so, use the `--iterations` with an argument of 10 or fewer.
+To do so, use the `--iterations` flag with an argument of 10 or fewer.

 ```bash
 k6 run --iterations 10 api-test.js